snl-dakota/dakota-examples/official/drivers/Python/di/README.md

 [windows_bat](../windows_bat/) examples.
 Chapter 10 of the User's  Manual describes interfacing in depth.
 It also contains detailed documentation of the `dakota.interfacing` module.

+A [companion example](../linked) is available that demonstrates how to directly import a Python module into Dakota.

 # Driver

 The main function of the driver `rosenbrock_bb.py` is: